sijieaaa/OpenCodeRunner/README.md

 A fully open-source and free code runner that run project-level (multi-file) code on local machines or on remote servers.
 It supports languages including `Python` `JavaScript/TypeScript` `C/C++` `Java` `Dafny` etc.

 OpenCodeRunner can be used in many ways:
+- LLM/VLM/Agent training
-- LLM RL training
+- RL training
-- AI code evaluation
+- Code evaluation
 - Safe sandbox running
 - Multi-language running
 - Cloud or remote code running